OnionIoT/documentation/docs/bootloader/overview.md

 - End-users can customize U-Boot behaviour without rebuilding
 - Based on an active, maintainable, and extendable code base

+## How is it Different from the older legacy Bootloader?

+- The U-Boot bootloader is more developer-focused -> relies on command line tools
+- Does not feature web-based firmware recovery like the legacy bootloader
+- Does not support USB devices by default - U-Boot is compressed and loaded by the U-Boot SPL (Secondary Program Loader) in order to fit in the 192kb u-boot partition on the Omega2 and be compatible with the existing Omega2 firmware

 ## Guides

 These guides cover the Omega2’s new U-Boot bootloader.
 From here on we simply call it U-Boot.